PLEASE SEE THE BOTTOM OF THIS TEXT FOR USEFUL LITERACY WEBSITE LINKS FOR PARENTS AND CHILDREN

 Our main objective is to foster in children a love of reading.
 They will be encouraged to value books and read for learning and enjoyment, from a wide range of literary texts from all genres.

 Children will be encouraged to read with fluency and understanding, utilising a combination of strategies including phonic knowledge, graphic knowledge, contextual clues and sight vocabulary.
-Children’s awareness of syntax, punctuation, expression and comprehension will be developed and assessed through explicit teaching of reading as well as individual reading.
-Class reading texts are linked to the creative curriculum.
+Children’s awareness of syntax, punctuation, expression and comprehension will be developed and assessed through a mixture of book based studies, explicit teaching of reading, Guided Reading sessions as well as individual reading.
+Within class, texts are linked to the creative curriculum.

 Writing: Transcription and Composition